-You can specify a moisture analyzer that is designed to simplify specific tasks.
-The XM60 mentioned above, for example, is recommended for gauging moisture content in the food industry
+You can specify a moisture balance designed to simplify specific tasks.
+The XM60 mentioned above, for example, is recommended for gauging moisture content in the food industry.

 Companies striving to deliver superior quality injected molded products are aware that the moisture content of their resins feeds is absolutely critical to product quality.
-The DSC 71P moisture analyzer is excellent for testing low moisture plastics.
+The DSC 71P is an excellent moisture analyzer for testing low moisture plastics.
 To save you time it has a default program to test 75% of the most commonly used resins.

-And as a final example, measuring moisture content in the wood, paper and pulp industries can be accomplished by several models including the portable IL 50.01 TS Moisture Analyzeror the XM 60 moisture analyzer with a 20 program memory.
+And as a final example, measuring moisture content in the wood, paper and pulp industries can be accomplished by several models including the DLB 160-3A or the XM 60 moisture analyzer with a 20-program memory.

 With their large LED displays moisture analyzers are relatively easy to use.
-But operators must be familiar with and follow the precise steps necessary to obtain accurate readings for the specific products being analyzed.
-While their operations may differ based on specific models here’s a typical analysis sequence:
+But when you purchase a moisture analyzer you must be familiar with and follow the precise steps necessary to obtain accurate readings for the specific products being analyzed.
+While operations may differ based on specific models here’s a typical analysis sequence:

 - Establish the procedures for the products being tested and program the balance accordingly.
 Include each of these procedures in your company’s operations manual.